acarapetis/shroudstone/README.md

 If you're running Stormgate on Linux+Steam+Proton, hopefully this should also work for you - just `pip install shroudstone` and give it a shot.

+## Notes

+- Stormgate names your replays using your local time.
+After renaming, the times will be in the UTC timezone, as on the Stormgate World leaderboard.